Measurement accuracy - White paper

 Measurement accuracy and underdetermination

 After the connection of your grid operator, the electricity grid is your property.
 This is also called the "free domain".
 If you want to measure energy in this so-called free domain, you are not obliged to use measuring equipment that complies with the measurement code.
 This gives you the opportunity to select your own measurement equipment.

 Measurement accuracy and measurement code

 Measurement accuracy and measurement code are independent of each other.
 For example, an energy meter that is not authorised as a measuring instrument can be much more accurate than an authorised measuring instrument.
-In the free domain, it makes sense to purchase those meters that allow for real cost savings.
+In the free domain, it makes sense to purchase those meters that allow real cost savings.

-- Creating neat, symmetrical loads
+- Creating a clean, symmetrical load.

 standards and references kWh meters

 |IEC62053-11||applies to electromechanical kWh meters of accuracy classes 0.5, 1 and 2, for the measurement of actual consumption in 50 and 60 Hz networks.
 It describes the general requirements and test procedures.

 |IEC62053-21||applies only to static (electronic) kWh meters of accuracy classes 1 and 2, for the measurement of actual consumption in 50 and 60 Hz networks.
 It describes the general requirements and test procedures.